dalong0514/readnotes/20200201读书笔记/2020121Full-Stack-Vuejs2-R02.md

 』

-After you add that code, your listing summaries will look like this:

-Figure 7.11.
-Complete listing summaries being displayed

 We gave each listing summary a fixed width/height so that we could display them in a neat grid.
 Currently, they're displaying in one tall column, so let's add some CSS flex rules to the HomePage component to get the summaries into rows.
 We'll add a class listing-summary-group to the element that wraps the summaries.
 We'll also add a class home-container to the root div to constrain the width of the page and center the content.

 resources/assets/components/HomePage.vue: